-While we’re finalizing version 7.0 of our user experience monitoring & endpoint security analytics products uberAgent UXM and uberAgent ESA, let’s take a look at another cool new feature: protected process performance monitoring (applies to EDR, antivirus, and other types of security products).
+While we’re finalizing version 7.0 of our digital employee experience monitoring & endpoint security analytics products uberAgent UXM and uberAgent ESA, let’s take a look at another cool new feature: protected process performance monitoring (applies to EDR, antivirus, and other types of security products).

 Endpoint security products need to protect themselves from tampering and deactivation by malware.
 One of the techniques to help with such protection is built into the Windows OS: protected processes light (PPL).

 The PPL model represents a security boundary.
 When a vendor chooses to run its security agent as a protected process light, other user-mode processes cannot modify or terminate the agent any more – this includes elevated processes and processes running as

 Pros & Cons of Protected Processes Light (PPL)

 When a security product makes use of the PPL security model, some operations become more difficult, e.g.:

 - Administrators cannot stop or restart the product’s system services.

 - Monitoring software cannot query the OS for CPU or RAM performance metrics of the product’s processes.

 A process’ protection level is stored in the

 Protection member of the